Lighting technician, broadcasting/film/video

 Employers

-Many lighting technicians work on a freelance basis both within television and film.
-Jobs are generally available with specialist lighting companies.
+Many lighting technicians work on a freelance basis both within television and film and on live events.
+Jobs are available with specialist lighting companies.
 You can usually contact them directly to find out about opportunities.

 You can find details of specialist lighting companies by reading the credits on films and TV programmes, and by researching companies in directories such as: